 Another big thing to consider when deciding if you’ve met your goal on the ACT is money.
 Many colleges offer merit aid to students that meet certain academic criteria.
 So, getting a strong ACT score could actually be worth a lot of money—possibly thousands of dollars in scholarships.

-If you have a specific college in mind, you may want to check out their website (specifically their financial aid and scholarships sections) to see if they list their merit scholarships and the requirements for qualification.
+If you have a specific college in mind, you may want to check out their website (specifically their financial aid and scholarship sections) to see if they list their merit scholarships and the requirements for qualification.

-ACT Score Distribution
+ACT Score Percentiles

-If you’re looking to just get an idea of what constitutes an average or above-average ACT score, then you can look at the published distribution from other test takers.
+If you’re looking to just get an idea of what constitutes an average or above-average ACT score, then you can look at the published distribution from other test-takers.

-Here’s the breakdown of ACT scores:
+Here’s the breakdown of ACT percentiles and scores:

 |Score||Composite Percentile||English Percentile||Math Percentile||Reading Percentile||Science Percentile|